RMIT-Hive-Rocketry/GCS/frontend/README.md

 Rockets are stored in their own folders in `/frontend/rockets/`.

-Each rocket folder **must** include:
+Each rocket **must** include:

--   A `config.py` file which lists assets used by the rocket and includes layout configuration presets.
+-   A `__init__.py` file which loads the rocket as a python module, lists assets used by the rocket and includes layout configuration presets
 -   A `rocket_info.md` file with information about the rocket, including:
     -   The rocket's name.
     -   Any launches, or launch attempts, that the rocket has had.
     -   A list of the people who worked on the rocket.
+-   A 'modules/' folder with each module in a separate '.html' file.
+These modules are loaded into the interface based on the rocket's configuration, and can also be loaded by other rockets. **MODULE FILENAMES MUST BE GLOBALLY UNIQUE.**

 Rocket folders often have these too: